lalaliwe/youtube-live-lurker/README.md

 API keys are stored locally:

-- Extension settings live in Chrome extension local storage.
+- Extension settings live in The Chromium Brower's extension local storage.
 - Dashboard settings live in Electron user data, outside this repository.
 - The packaged installer does not include your API keys or bridge token.